By Nadia Hall

 Fast forward 20 years and that experience remains the same.
-Harbourfront’s current location, waterside at the Bermuda Underwater Exploration Institute (BUEI, having moved from their Front Street location ?? years ago) is beautiful and still fronted by now owner (then maître d) Pierangelo Lafranchi.
+Harbourfront’s current location, waterside at the Ocean discovery Centre at the Bermuda Underwater Exploration Institute (BUEI) is beautiful and still fronted by now owner (then maître d) Pierangelo Lafranchi.
 In all this time his creativity and spirit hasn’t changed.

 Pierangelo relays a story.
 Pierangelo and Florian were dining in New York at Nougatine & The Terrace at Jean Georges when Pierangelo saw a man pick something up from the floor.
 “I immediately pointed to him and said to Florian, “That is Jean Georges!” ” Pierangelo recalls. “ “How do you know?”
 Florian asked me, “You’ve met him before?”
 “No,” I say, but I do know that a chef or a manager would never pick up garbage from the floor.”